 Jamillah is a part-time art tutor and has been teaching since 2006.
-She is currently the Office Administrator for CREATE Arts Center.
 She received her BFA in Art Management from Marymount University.

 Jamillah is the instructor for the "Jewelry with Jamillah" workshop series at Think Outside the Store.
 She teaches wire and bead jewelry making techniques, as well as sewing methods that can be used to make jewelry out of fabric.
 You can check out her blog and see more examples of her work at Jamillah's Jems.

 Special thanks to CREATE Arts Center for the space and support, Scrap DC for being a great source of reused fabrics and sewing supplies, Jonathan Flores for the logo design, and Trevor Moore for the website design.
 Most of all thank you to Mark and Janet Gingold for the constant love and support.

 Think Outside the Store in the news/blogosphereLower your carbon footprint, create eco-friendly clothing Silver Spring Patch, 9-22-2011

 Silver Spring entrepreneur patches together new business The Gazette, 10-05-2011

 Recycle 'old' costumes at Halloween costume swap Silver Spring Patch, 10-22-2011

 Visiting the flower avenue holiday market Just Up the Pike, 12-1-2011